jarvisteach/appJar/docs/mkdocs/docs/pythonDevWidgets.md

 * `.addTree(title, xml_data)`
     Create a tree from the specified XML data

+* `.generateTree(title)`
+    Load all the XML data into the tree.
+    Gets called automatically when the GUI starts, but will need to be called manually, if a tree is created after the GUI has started.

 #### Set Trees
+* `.setTreeClickFunction(title, func)`
+    Register a function to call when an item is clicked.
+    Will receive the name of the tree, and an `id` attribute, if set in the XML.

 * `.setTreeDoubleClickFunction(title, func)`
     Register a function to call when an item is double-clicked
+    Will receive the name of the tree, and an `id` attribute, if set in the XML.

 * `.setTreeEditFunction(title, func)`
     Register a function to call when an item is edited
+    Will receive the name of the tree.

 * `.setTreeEditable(title, value)`
     Set whether the tree can be edited

 * `.setTreeColours(title, fg, bg, fgH, bgH)`
     Set the fg/bg/fg highlight/bg highlight colours of the tree
 * `.setTreeBg(title, colour)`